 If you experience any of these symptoms for several weeks and they do not improve, you should see a doctor.

 Asbestos Lung Cancer Diagnosis & Prognosis

 Asbestos lung cancer is diagnosed through tests that include imaging scans and a biopsy.
-Imaging scans like X-rays, CT scans, and MRIs can look for tumors inside the lungs.
+Imaging scans like chest X-rays, CT scans, and MRIs can look for tumors inside the chest cavity.
 The biopsy removes a tissue sample so doctors can test it for cancer.

-An important part of the diagnosis process is telling your doctor about your asbestos exposure.
+An important part of the diagnosis process is telling your doctor about your history of asbestos exposure.
 This can help them rule out less-serious diseases and factor in asbestos-related diseases.